Ophthalmologist Serving Fayetteville, Clinton, Wilmington, Raleigh & Hope Mills, NC

 Treatments for Age-Related Macular Degeneration

 There is no treatment for AMD during the early stages.
 Many people have no symptoms at this point.
-If you have early AMD, at Carolina Vision Center suggest a yearly — or more frequent— eye exam with our Doctors to see if your disease is getting worse.
+If you have early AMD, at Carolina Vision Center suggest a yearly — or more frequent— eye exam with our ophthalmologists to see if your disease is getting worse.

 For intermediate- and late-stage AMD, some research has found that high doses of certain vitamins and minerals may slow the advance of this disease.
 This includes vitamins C and E, zinc, copper and beta-carotene (and perhaps lutein and zeaxanthin).